 Accommodations during the trek are generally basic but clean, prioritizing functionality over modern luxuries.
 While most places along the route provide attached bathrooms, as you ascend to higher elevations, communal bathrooms become more common.

-For venturing into the Annapurna region, securing two permits is essential: the Trekking Information Management System (TIMS) and the Annapurna Conservation Area Permit (ACAP).
-These permits are indispensable, as they are required at various checkpoints along your trek.
+The first two necessary permits for going on an expedition in the Annapurna region are the Trekking Information Management System (TIMS) and the Annapurna Conservation Area Permit (ACAP).
+These two permits are essential, as they are to be presented at all different checkpoints throughout your trek.